 In consultation with the Graduate Director, a student will ask a member of the Department's graduate faculty (preferably their advisor) to be the chairperson of the examining committee.
 The choice of examination committee chair is very important, for that person's role is to assist the candidate in designing the examination structure, preparing the Review of Literature (see below), negotiating reading lists and clarifying their purposes, and generally following procedures here outlined.
 The other three English Department members of the committee will be chosen in consultation with the committee chair.
-(At some point an additional examiner from outside the Department, who serves as the Graduate School representative, will be invited to join the committee should be brought to the attention of the Graduate Director, who may choose to involve the Graduate Committee.
+(At some point an additional examiner from outside the Department, who serves as the Graduate School representative, will be invited to join the committee).
+Any unresolved problems in negotiation between a candidate and their committee should be brought to the attention of the Graduate Director, who may choose to involve the Graduate Committee.
 A student may request a substitution in, or a faculty member may ask to be dismissed from, the membership of the examining committee.
 Such requests must be approved, in writing, by the faculty member leaving the committee and by the Graduate Director.